heathkit/ludum35/README.md

 - Death on falling through pits
 - Drain collision for water
 - Ice and steam are pushed by fans
+- follow pipes and drains instead of jumping to exit
 - Some kind of hud?

 ### Elements